shpml/fundamentals/07_chapter/05_lesson.md

 Below is what the GitHub interface looks like for a repo called `awesome-project`:

-1) **Repo Name and Owner**: describe who owns the repository, what the name of the repo is, and whether the repo is public or private.
+1) **Repo Name and Owner**: describes who owns the repository, the name of the repo, and whether the repo is public or private.

 	![Repo Name and Owner](../assets/chapter2/username_github.gif)